keks411/hetzner-ansible-python-builder/README.md

 - adm1 ssh key
 - Nessus-License in playbook_update.yaml

-Also expects the Hetzner-API-Token as first input.
+Also expects the Hetzner-API-Token as first input and working ansible-installation.

 HowTo: